envytools/envytools/hwdocs/graph/tesla/cuda/isa.rst

   - $sr4-$sr7 aka $pm0-$pm3: :ref:`MP performance counters <nv50-mp-pm>`.

   - $sr8 aka $sampleid [NVA3-]: the sample ID.
-Useful only in fragment pointers when sample shading is enabled.
+Useful only in fragment programs when sample shading is enabled.

 The memory spaces in Tesla ISA are: